Kind Words (And a Real Good Heart)

-"Kind Words (And a Real Good Heart)" is a song written and recorded by British singer-songwriter Joan Armatrading, released as a single from her tenth studio album, Sleight of Hand (1986).
+"Kind Words (And a Real Good Heart)" is a song written and recorded by the British singer-songwriter Joan Armatrading, released on 21 April 1986 as the lead single from her tenth studio album, Sleight of Hand (1986).
 The single entered the UK Singles Chart for just one week, peaking at No. 81.
 It also reached No. 37 on the US Billboard Mainstream Rock chart.